Publications

 Paper | Appendix | SSRN

-This paper investigates unconventional monetary policy transmission linked to credit-financed endogenous growth.
-Using a dynamic general equilibrium model where financial conditions and growth are interwoven, I study the aggregate aftermath to quantitative easing (QE), forward guidance (FG) and negative interest rate policy (NIRP).
-All expansionary interventions operate through the credit channel, influencing banks' conditions and fostering economic growth.
-In calibrated scenarios, FG and NIRP emerge as optimal options for sustained productivity increases.
-These policies influence TFP and output, easing the ZLB constraint.
-While QE boosts TFP persistently, its quantitative impact is relatively lower, with a more short-lived effect on output.
+Does unconventional monetary policy generate a long-term impact on macroeconomic outcomes?
+This paper investigates the transmission in an economy where credit-financed R&D investment drives endogenous growth.
+Using a dynamic general equilibrium framework that links financial conditions and growth, I study the long-run aggregate effects of quantitative easing (QE), forward guidance (FG) and negative interest rate policy (NIRP).
+All expansionary measures operate through the credit channel, improving banks’ balance sheet conditions and fostering economic growth.
+In calibrated scenarios, FG and NIRP emerge as the most effective tools for sustaining productivity increases.
+These policies boost TFP and output, mitigating the ZLB constraint.
+While QE raises TFP persistently, its quantitative impact is smaller, with a more short-lived effect on output.

 Projects